Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Introduction

 There exist a number of rank-based estimation strategies for $\theta$, none of them guaranteed to be semiparametrically efficient.
-The most common estimators are method-of-moment type estimators \citep{oakes:86, genest:rivest:93, kluppelberg:kuhn:09, brahimi:necir:12, liu:etal:2012}, the pseudo-likelihood estimator \citep{oakes:94, genest:ghoudi:rivest:95}, and minimum-distance estimators \citep{tsukahara:05, liebscher:09}.
+The most common are method-of-moment type estimators [\citet{oakes:86,genest:rivest:93,kluppelberg:kuhn:09,brahimi:necir:12,liu:etal:2012}], minimum-distance estimators [\citet{tsukahara:05,liebscher:09}], and the pseudo-likelihood estimator [\citet{oakes:94,genest:ghoudi:rivest:95}].
+For vine copulas, the pseudo-likelihood estimator and variants thereof are studied in \citet{haff:13}.
 An expectation--maximization algorithm for a Gaussian copula mixture model is proposed in \citet{li:etal:11}.
-For vine copulas, the pseudo-likelihood estimator and variants thereof are studied in \cite{haff:13}.

 Conditions for the efficiency of the pseudo-likelihood estimator are derived in \citet{genest:werker:02}, where it is concluded that efficiency is the exception rather than the rule.
-One notable exception is the bivariate Gaussian copula model (see below), where the pseudo-likelihood estimator is asymptotically equivalent to the normal scores rank correlation coefficient, shown to be efficient in \citet{klaassen:wellner:97}.
+One notable exception is the bivariate Gaussian copula model (see below), where the pseudo-likelihood estimator is asymptotically equivalent to the normal scores rank correlation coefficient, shown to be efficient in \citet {klaassen:wellner:97}.

-A semiparametrically efficient estimator for the copula parameter is proposed in \cite{chen:fan:tsy:06}.
-However, the estimator is based on parametric sieves for the unknown margins, so that the estimator is not invariant under increasing transformations of the component variables, i.e., the estimator is not rank-based.
+A semiparametrically efficient estimator for the copula parameter is proposed in \citet{chen:fan:tsy:06}.
+However, the estimator is based on parametric sieves for the unknown margins, so that the estimator is not invariant under increasing transformations of the component variables, that is, the estimator is not rank-based.
 Moreover, it requires the choice of the orders of the sieves as tuning parameters.
+The approach has been extended to Markov processes [\citet{chen:wu:yi:2009}] and to bivariate survival data [\citet{cheng:zhou:chen:huang:2013}].

-Besides the already mentioned paper by \citet{klaassen:wellner:97}, the issue of efficient, rank-based estimation is taken up in \cite{hoff:niu:wellner:12} for the important class of semiparametric Gaussian copula models with structured correlation matrices.
-The derive the semiparametric lower bound to the asymptotic variance of regular estimators for the copula parameter and demonstrate that this bound could be attained by a rank-based estimator.
+Besides the already mentioned paper by \citet{klaassen:wellner:97}, the issue of efficient, rank-based estimation is taken up in \citet{hoff:niu:wellner:12} for the important class of semiparametric Gaussian copula models with structured correlation matrices.
+They derive the semiparametric lower bound to the asymptotic variance of rank-based regular estimators for the copula parameter.
 However, they do not provide such an estimator.
 They also construct a specific Gaussian copula model for which the pseudo-likelihood estimator is not efficient.
-They conclude their paper with the suggestion that the maximum rank-likelihood estimator in \cite{hoff:07} may be efficient.
+They conclude their paper with the suggestion that the maximum rank-likelihood estimator in \citet{hoff:07} may be efficient.